 Born in Hokkaido in 1954.
 Graduated from Hokkaido University School of Medicine.
 Doctor (medicine) (HokkaidoUniversity).
 Worked for Hokkaido University Hospital and other facilities since 1979.
 After working as a visiting researcher at the University of California, Davis, became an assistant professor at the Hokkaido University Graduate School of Medicine in 2000, professor of Sapporo Medical University School of Medicine in 2001 and professor of the Hokkaido University Graduate School of Medicine in 2010.
-After becoming the director of Hokkaido University in 2013 and the director of Hokkaido University Hospital/vice executive of Hokkaido University Hospital/vice president of Hokkaido University in 2017, assumed the present position in October 2020.
+After becoming the director of Hokkaido University Hospital/vice executive of Hokkaido University in 2013 and the director of Hokkaido University Hospital/vice president of Hokkaido University in 2017, assumed the present position in October 2020. important, but there are other areas in value chain DX, including product development, manufacturing, factories, and customer interface.
+For example, in recent years, due to the COVID-19 pandemic, we have not been able to meet with physicians, who are our customers, but efficient communication is now possible through digital technology.